 Cichy said, “The Japs told us that they’d be in Formosa the next day to pick up some cargo.
 They had to make room on deck so they tossed a whole bunch of life preservers down into the hold.
 I held onto one but didn’t think anything about it.”

+It was about 4:00 P.M. on October 24, and each day, each POW was given three ounces of water and two half mess kits of raw rice.
+Ten POWs were on deck preparing dinner for the POWs in the ship’s holds.
+The waves were high since the ship had been through a storm in the Bashi Channel of the South China Sea.
+Suddenly, bells and sirens sounded warning of submarines.
+The POWs in the holds chanted for the submarine to sink the ship.
 At about 4:50 P.M., about half the POWs had been fed.
 As the POWs, on deck, watched, the Japanese ran to the bow of the ship and watched as a torpedo passed in front of it.
 Moments later, the Japanese ran to the ship’s stern and watched as a second torpedo passed behind the ship.
 There was a sudden jar and the ship stopped dead in the water.
 It had been hit by two torpedoes, amidships, in its third hold where there were no POWs.
 At first, the POWs cheered wildly until they realized they were facing death.

 Cichy recalled, “When the torpedo hit everybody in the hold hollered ‘Hit her again!’
 We wanted to get it over with.”
 Lt.
 Robert S. Overbeck recalled, “When the torpedoing happened, most of the Americans didn’t care a bit–they were tired and weak and sick.”
 He also said, “The third torpedo struck squarely amidships and buckled the vessel but it didn’t break in two. “